Understanding Obsessive Love Disorder: Signs, Symptoms, and Treatment Options

-Obsessive love disorder isn’t a real condition or diagnosis.
-Is not something you’ll see in the diagnostic and statistical manual of mental disorders, at least at this time, and it’s not something you will be diagnosed with in a psychiatrist's office.
+Obsessive love disorder isn’t an official diagnosis.
+It’s not something you’ll see in the Diagnostic and Statistical Manual of Mental disorders, at least at this time.
 However, fixation itself is very real.
-What can you do if love and relationships cause extreme distress?
-There are answers.
+If love and relationships cause extreme distress for you, there are some possible solutions.

-When you obsess over a potential love interest, it can make for strained or unhealthy relationships, negatively impact your mental health, and even stop potential partnerships before they start in some cases.
-Not only can it be a challenge for the person experiencing it, but it can also lead to negative consequences for the love interest or person who is the target of the obsession.
-While it might seem like a nice idea to have someone put you up on a pedestal, this type of infatuation is quite counterproductive.
-While many popular love stories glamorize obsessive, intense love, or jealousy, in reality, this type of obsessive focus is anything but desirable.
-Often, it's really quite painful emotionally.
-All of that said, if things feel this way now, they don't have to stay that way forever.
-Thoughts and actions that may feel like "obsessive love disorder" could have various potential roots, and they are something you can heal from.
+When you obsess over a potential love interest, it can make for strained or unhealthy relationships, negatively impact your mental health, and even stop potential partnerships from forming.
+Not only can it be a challenge for the person experiencing it, but it can also lead to negative consequences for the person who is the target of the obsession.
+While it might seem like a nice idea to have someone put you up on a pedestal, this type of infatuation can be counterproductive.
+While many popular love stories glamorize obsessive, intense love, or jealousy, in reality, this type of obsessive focus may be anything but desirable.
+In some cases, it can even be emotionally damaging.

 Understanding Obsessive Love

 It's normal to think about a love interest frequently.
-Typically, when a relationship starts, you're excited and have fond feelings.
-Obsession is different in that it can feel like your entire life and emotional state hinges on the other person and/or the relationship.
-There are a couple of reasons that this might happen, and although obsessive love disorder isn't a real diagnosis, it is a recognized concern, and there are some mental health diagnoses that can correlate with the signs of obsessive love.
-For example, borderline personality disorder, attachment disorders and perhaps even relationship OCD (which is not a specific diagnosis, but a subtype of OCD or way that OCD could present in some with an obsessive-compulsive disorder diagnosis) could play a role.
-Additionally, attachment style could be a factor in why someone has these experiences.
+When a relationship first begins, you may be excited and have feelings of infatuation.
+Obsession is different in that it can feel like your entire life and emotional stability hinge on the other person and/or the relationship.
+Although obsessive love disorder isn't an official diagnosis, it is a recognized concern.
+Moreover, there are some mental health diagnoses that may correlate with the signs of obsessive love.
+For example, borderline personality disorder, attachment disorders and perhaps even relationship OCD ( a subtype of OCD ) could play a role.
+Additionally, attachment style could be a factor.

-What are the signs or symptoms that you face love obsession or what some may call obsessive love disorder?
-Here are some of them:
+Here are some of the signs or symptoms that you may be experiencing obsessive love disorder:

-These symptoms appear in many ways, depending on the person.
-They may send excessive tests or Facebook messages to the object of their affection.
-They may lose interest in interacting with anyone else in their lives, including their friends and family, and focus only on the person they have feelings for.
-In addition, they may keep constant tabs on the person, which can become serious if things progress to stalking and/or harassment.
-They might experience jealousy.
-In some cases, it can even be dangerous.
+These symptoms can appear in various ways, depending on the person.
+For example, the individual may send excessive texts or social media messages to the object of their affection.
+They may stop interacting with anyone else in their lives, including their friends and family.
+In addition, they might keep constant tabs on the person, a behavior that can become dangerous if it progresses to stalking or harassment.

-Just what is it about love obsession that makes it such a problem?
-Well, the first thing is that in any relationship, the people involved should have their own identities and should be able to follow their interests and friendships.
-However, when a partner has difficulty with obsession, it often leads to difficulty in pursuing that separate identity and those interests.
+You may be wondering what it is about love obsession that makes it such a problem.
+This type of obsession can become problematic when it prevents someone from living independently.
+In any healthy relationship, the people involved have their own identities and are able to pursue their own interests and friendships.
+However, when a partner experiences obsession, it can lead to codependence and isolation from others outside the relationship.

-That's because the fixation itself, and typically, the fear of being left or abandoned, often leads to jealousy and overwhelming intensity.
-The partner who is having trouble with it will generally become extremely jealous of everything the other partner does.
-They may claim to see proof of unfaithfulness in anything and everything that their partner does.
-A healthy relationship is built on trust and mutual respect, as well as the ability for each person to have their own independence.
-When you fear abandonment extremely or fixate on a love interest, it makes these elements very difficult to achieve.
+The fixation itself often stems from the fear of being left or abandoned.
+Thus, it often manifests in intense jealousy and emotional dependence.
+The partner experiencing the obsession may become extremely jealous of everything the other partner does.
+There may be frequent accusations of infidelity despite little or no evidence of unfaithfulness.
+A healthy relationship is built on trust and mutual respect as well as the ability for each person to have their own independence.
+When you fear abandonment or fixate on a love interest, it makes these relationship fundamentals difficult to achieve.

-Other symptoms include thinking excessively about the partner, need for constant reassurance, doing anything they can to constantly be in contact, limiting other social interactions or recreational activities, spending as much time as possible with the partner, and becoming extremely codependent or dependent.
-Love and obsession may be at the forefront of their life, which may cross into other areas of life, like a person's functioning and ability to engage in their job or career.
-Losing contact with family, difficulty having friendships, or complications with relationships outside the romantic one, can even occur and might be problematic for everyday life.
+Other symptoms include thinking excessively about the partner, needing constant reassurance, maintaining continuous contact, limiting other social interactions or activities, and spending as much time as possible with the partner.
+Love and obsession may be at the forefront of the individual’s life, which may conflict with other areas of life such as a person's functioning and ability to engage in their job or career.
+Losing contact with family, difficulty having friendships, or complications with relationships outside the romantic one, can also occur.

 Not all of us are clear about what a healthy relationship is supposed to look like.
-We receive a lot of mixed messages from our everyday media, and it's common for an obsession with a crush or love interest to be seen as cute or romantic.
 Family can often be the primary factor in your understanding of a healthy relationship.
 If you grew up without a model for a healthy relationship, you may grow up without a clear idea of what a good relationship should look like.
+Moreover, we may receive a lot of mixed messages from our everyday lives as well as the media.
+Thus, it could be common for an obsession with a crush or love interest to be seen as cute or romantic.

-With a healthy relationship, there is always some form of common ground.
+It may be helpful to remember that in a healthy relationship, there is usually some form of common ground.
 Both parties contribute emotionally to the relationship and do what is needed to strengthen the bond.
-With obsessive love, one partner experiences stronger feelings of affection, which causes the relationship to become unbalanced.
+With obsessive love, one partner may experience more intense feelings of affection, which can cause the relationship to become unbalanced.
 Sometimes, the obsession can develop even if the couple is not in a serious relationship.
-This may lead to delusional thinking that causes the person with obsessive love to have a distorted view of reality without even realizing it.
+This may lead to delusional thinking that causes the person with obsessive love to have a distorted view of the relationship.

 What Causes Obsessive Love?

-There are a few different things that could lead to the development of challenges with obsessive love.
-Though there is no one definitive reason that it occurs, there are things that could lead to a predisposition toward obsession in love or romance, which, again, is nothing to be ashamed of and can be addressed in therapy.
+Though there is no one definitive reason that it occurs, there are things that could lead to a predisposition toward obsession in love or romance.
 Some of those possibilities include:

-- Extremes when it comes to feelings about individuals (good or bad only)
+Extremes when it comes to feelings about individuals

-Attachment, particularly insecure attachment, may also be behind obsessive love.
+Attachment, particularly insecure attachment, may also contribute to obsessive love.
 Attachment theory claims that as we grow and develop, we will have one of a few attachment styles, depending on how our parents raise us.

 Those with an anxious-preoccupied attachment style may be more likely to have obsessive and "clingy" tendencies.
 They might need constant reassurance or experience unwarranted jealousy.
-While your attachment style is not set in stone, it can take a commitment to self-awareness and developing new skills to change it.
+While your attachment style may not be set in stone, it can take a commitment to self-awareness and developing new skills to change it.

-One type of therapy technique that you can see in counseling is cognitive-behavioral therapy or CBT.
-CBT is appealing to many because it is non-invasive, well-researched, and effective for a wide variety of mental health concerns, ranging from mental health conditions to life stress.
-If you're already in a relationship, you may also get psychotherapy for both you and your partner.
-It can help both of you to create a new relationship that is healthier and more positive for the future.
+One type of therapy technique that you may experience in counseling is cognitive-behavioral therapy or CBT.
+CBT is appealing to many because it is non-invasive, well-researched, and effective for a wide variety of mental health concerns ranging from mental health conditions to general life stress.

 "Sessions with Natalie are very insightful and give practical advice on implementing new habits and changes.
 Be prepared to engage and be challenged to think in a different way.
 I know that my partner and I can already see improvements in our relationship and feel more positive about working through our issues together."